 Some people study more or less than 1 EFTS in a year.
 The Government will fund fees up to $12,000 for study in a year.
 This limit is expected to affect around 1% of first-time students.

 What sorts of fees will be covered by fees-free?

 The fees-free policy for tertiary education will pay:

-- Tuition fees and associated mandatory fees, and
+- tuition fees and associated compulsory course costs, and

 This aligns fees-free coverage with current fee regulation and the coverage of the fees component of student loans.
 Students may be asked to pay other optional and occasional fees such as students’ association and club memberships, some course materials, and late fees.

 For industry trainees and apprentices, the fees-free policy will cover up to two years of fees paid by eligible trainees and apprentices and their employers for training and assessment, including fees paid to Industry Training Organisations or directly to training and assessment providers.
 The policy will not cover other fees and charges paid by eligible trainees and apprentices and their employers, including professional registration and occupational licensing fees, or charges for other services such as those provided by group training schemes.

 Why can’t lower level courses be covered by fees-free?